loiclefevre/dragon/README.md

 ### Configuration file

-If no *dragon.config* exist in the current directory, then by running the dragon stack CLI, you get a default configuration template to complete and write into the *dragon.config*.
+If no *dragon.config* exist in the __current directory__, then by running the dragon stack CLI, you get a default configuration template to complete and write into the file *dragon.config*.
 It includes various links to Oracle Cloud Infrastructure documentation to get you started.

+__REMARK__: Please notice that (as of now) only __one database__ can be provisioned for a given dragon.config file and hence for a given directory.

 _New with v2.0.4_, using the __-create-keys__ parameter along the __-config-template__ command makes the whole process of generating API Keys pair a non-event!